brandon-le-1/shopify_app/README.md

    * To install the gems:
      * `bundle` (you may have to `bundle update` and then try again if this command fails)
    * To setup the database:
+     * Note: If you do not have a username and/or password for your PostgreSQL database, you may remove
      * `rails db:create`
      * `rails db:migrate`
      * `rails db:seed`